ABC Isles, Caribbean

-As routine, Becky and I took a cruise to the Caribbean-Islands during Spring-Break.
+As routine, Becky and I took a cruise to the Caribbean-Islands during Spring-Break or 2018.
 This time Mike Stevens, (our very good friend), joined us to the ABC-islands.

 Pictured below is Becky, my wife, posing at the Labadee port in Haiti on the way to the ABC-islands.